Elephant Random Walks and their connection to P\'olya-type urns: The connection to P olya-type urns

 where $=_d$ refers to equality in law.
-In other words, the difference between the number of black and red balls in the above urn evolves like an ERW with first step equals $\xi^1-\xi^2$.
+In other words, the difference between the number of black and red balls in the above urn evolves like an ERW with first step equaling $\xi^1-\xi^2$.

-The urn described above fits into a broader setting of so-called generalized Friedman's or P\'olya urns, see~\cite{Be1,Be2,Fr,Sa} for first results (with deterministic replacement rules).
+The urn described above fits into a broader setting of so-called generalized Friedman's or P\'olya urns; see~\cite{Be1,Be2,Fr,Sa} for first results (with deterministic replacement rules).
 Athreya and Karlin~\cite{AtKa} proved an embedding of urn schemes into continuous-time multitype Markov branching processes, which includes the treatment of generalized Friedman's urn processes with randomized replacement rules, as in our case.
 These techniques were further developed by Janson in~\cite{Ja}, which serves as the main reference for this paper.
-Many results on urns can also be found in Mahmoud's book~\cite{Mah}, which is however more combinatorial in nature.
+Many results on urns can also be found in Mahmoud's book~\cite{Mah}, which is, however, more combinatorial in nature.

 Key quantities that govern the long-time behavior of the urn process are the eigenvalues and eigenvectors of the so-called mean replacement matrix.
 In our case, it is given by